tomfa/notes.webutvikling.org/src/content/post/2016-09-14-build-screen-bootup/index.md

 ---
-title: 'Build screen bootup'
+title: "Build screen bootup"
 pubDate: 2016-09-14
 heroImage: /images/buildscreen.png
-tags: ['guide', bash, build screen, jenkins, reload page, xdotool]
+tags: ["guide", bash, build screen, jenkins, reload page, xdotool]
 ---

 I have a "stupid computer" whos job is only to show a build screen.
 Its a debian, and I'd like for it to automatically reload the build page every 5 minutes, as well as enter the build screen in case of a reboot.
 Here's one way to do it.